vittordeaguiar/portfolio/README.md

 - **Interactive UI**: Smooth animations and transitions for a dynamic user experience.
 - **Responsive Design**: Ensure the portfolio looks great on all devices.
 - **About Me**: Information about my background, skills, and interests.
-- **Contact Form**: A simple form for visitors to get in touch with me.